qanm237/test1_Jenkins/linkedin.md

 * generate an [access token](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow).
 This token t needs to be refreshed every 51 days
 ## Code flow

+**Following parameters are to be passed to the function which fetches data for linkedin:**
+* Start date : This is the start date for which you want to pull the data
+* End date : This is the end date for which you want to pull the data
+* Date index :This defines the time range for which the date is to be fetched.
+Basically splits the total data into small chunks
+* accces tokens : This is required for authentication for api calls

 **Step 1:**
 Retrieving all Active campaigns using an API call and use a get request with an access tokens passed in headers for eg:
 ```